vapoursynth/vapoursynth/doc/pythonreference.rst

    INTERNAL ATTRIBUTE.
 Deprecated (will be removed soon).
 This was the only way to find out if VSScript.h was calling this script.
    It now stores true if a custom policy is installed or VSScript.h is used.
 Use :function:`has_policy` instead.

+.. py:class:: EnvironmentData

+   Internal class that stores the context sensitive data that VapourSynth needs.
+It is an opaque object whose attributes you cannot access directly.

+   A normal user has now way of getting an instance of this object.
+You can only encounter EnvironmentData-objects if you work with EnvironmentPolicies.

+   This object is weak-referenciable meaning you can get a callback if the environment-data object is actually being freed (i.e. no other object holds an instance to the environment data.)

 .. py:class:: Func